ChimeHQ/Wells/README.md

 Wells is just a submission system, and tries not to make any assumptions about the source or contents of the reports it transmits.
 It contains two main components: `WellsReporter` and `WellsUploader`.
 By default, these work together.
 But, `WellsUploader` can be used separately if you need more control over the process.

-Because of it's flexibility, Wells requires you to do a little more work to wire it up to your source of diagnostic data.
+Because of its flexibility, Wells requires you to do a little more work to wire it up to your source of diagnostic data.
 Here's what an simple setup could look like.
-Keep in mind that Wells uploads data using NSURLSession background uploads.
+Keep in mind that Wells uploads data using `NSURLSession` background uploads.
 This means that the start and end of an upload may not occur during the same application launch.

 If you use `WellsReporter` to submit data, it will manage the cross-launch details itself.
 But, if you need more control, or want to manage the on-disk files yourself, you'll need to provide it with a `ReportLocationProvider` that can map identifiers back to file URLs.